Standup paddle boarding AZ – Lake Havasu

 The Sportsman inflatable fishing paddle board is an angler’s dream – as well as a super fun recreational board.
 The full template boasts the most volume, so you can stay high and dry out of the water.

 The Lotus inflatable yoga paddle board offers a healthy number of features designed for stability, portability and fitness on the water.
-The expansive deck pad gives ample room for yoga, pilates, or any fitness related exercise.
+The expansive deck pad gives ample room to stand and practice yoga moves, Pilates, or any fitness related exercise.

 - All Around